-Today I would like to introduce you to my sister Sheena who has been handcrafting reborn dolls as Mio Bambinos for 8 years.
+Today I would like to introduce you to Sheena who has been handcrafting reborn dolls as Mio Bambinos for 8 years.
 It all started after she was made redundant from her counselling job.
 She went on a family holiday and met two sisters that made reborns.
 Feeling inspired from their conversations, she came home and watched DVDs and YouTube.
 She has found a passion and hasn’t stopped since!

 Sheena’s customer’s needs are varied – from a childhood toy to adults with disabilities/dementia; for women who can’t have children or suffered stillbirth or the death of a child; adults of any age that crave that feeling when you hold and cuddle a life-looking reborn.

 Handcrafting the reborn dolls is quite a lengthy and often detailed process.
 It takes her about three weeks to make one reborn!